amochkin/react-native-autoscroll/CONTRIBUTING.md

-# Ferramenta Contributing Guidelines
+# Contributing Guidelines

 ## Introduction

-Thank you for considering contributing to Ferramenta!
-It's people like you that make Ferramenta such a great tool.
+Thank you for considering contributing to this project!
+It's people like you that make such a great tool.

 ## Code of Conduct

-In order to ensure that the Ferramenta community is welcoming to all, please review and abide by the [Contributor Covenenant](https://www.contributor-covenant.org/).
+In order to ensure that the project's community is welcoming to all, please review and abide by the [Contributor Covenenant](https://www.contributor-covenant.org/).

 ## Commit Messages Policy